samhq/CourseProject/README.md

 ### 4. Building frontend files

 Finally, build the Chrome extension files using `npm run build`.
 The newly generated files will be located in the `/dist` folder.
 You may then refer to the ["Simple Installation"](#simple-installation) section to install the Chrome extension.

+### 5. Deployment

+To deploy the backend API service, you can try a few ways.
+We have used Google Cloud Run (GCP) to deploy our backend in a serverless, autoscaled and load-balanced environment.
+You can check the tutorial [Build and deploy a Python service](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/python) for using Cloud Run.
+Alternatively, you can deploy the backend into any VM and setup the web server yourself.